RN to MSN Programs

 Advanced Practice Registered Nurse (APRN)

-This term is an umbrella term for nurse practitioners, midwives, nurse anesthetists, and clinical nurse specialists.
+The term APRN is an umbrella term for nurse practitioners, midwives, nurse anesthetists, and clinical nurse specialists.
 These are nurses who have obtained a graduate degree and focus on preventive care and wellness for the community.

 The NP, CNS, and CNM specialties require state licensure to practice because the role requires providing direct patient care.
 For this, the state requires a certain amount of clinical hours to be eligible to take the licensure exam.
 Schools offering these programs may have some coursework available online but the student is often required to find a preceptor to complete clinical hours.
 This may prove to be difficult for some students.

-Specialties which do not require direct patient care are traditionally much shorter than those which do.
+Specialties that do not require direct patient care are traditionally much shorter than those which do.

 Administration and education are usually available 100% online and are often less than 2 years.
 These programs are designed for the working nurse.